Dr. John: Early life and career

 Rebennack was born in New Orleans, Louisiana, on November 20, 1941.
-He was the son of Dorothy (Cronin) and Malcolm John Rebennack, and had German, Irish, Spanish, English, and French heritage.
+He was the son of Dorothy (née Cronin) and Malcolm John Rebennack, and had German, Irish, Spanish, English, and French heritage.
 His father ran an appliance shop in the East End of New Orleans, fixing radios and televisions and selling records.
 Growing up in the 3rd Ward of New Orleans, he found early musical inspiration in the minstrel show tunes sung by his grandfather and a number of aunts, uncles, sister, and cousins who played piano.
 He did not take music lessons before his teens and endured only a short stint in choir before getting kicked out.
-His father exposed him as a young boy to jazz musicians King Oliver and Louis Armstrong, who later inspired his 2014 release, Ske-Dat-De-Dat: The Spirit of Satch.
+When Rebennack was a young boy, his father exposed him to jazz musicians King Oliver and Louis Armstrong, who later inspired his 2014 release, Ske-Dat-De-Dat: The Spirit of Satch.
 Throughout his adolescence, his father's connections enabled him access to the recording rooms of rock artists, including Little Richard and Guitar Slim.
 Later he began to perform in New Orleans clubs, mainly on guitar, and played on stage with various local artists.

 When he was about 13 years old, Rebennack met Professor Longhair.
 Impressed by the professor's flamboyant attire and striking musical style, Rebennack soon began performing with him, and began his life as a professional musician.
 He later recalled that his debut in the studio, in about 1955 or 1956, came when he was signed as a songwriter and artist by Eddie Mesner at Aladdin Records.
 He joined the musicians' union at the end of 1957, with the help of Danny Kessler, and then considered himself to be a professional musician.

 At age 16, Rebennack was hired by Johnny Vincent as a producer at Ace Records.
 There, he gained experience working with many artists, including James Booker, Earl King, and Jimmy Clanton.
 While a struggling student at Jesuit High School, he was already playing in night clubs, something the Jesuit fathers disapproved of.
 He formed his first band, The Dominoes, while at the school.
 The priests told him to either stop playing in clubs or leave the school.
 Rebennack was expelled from the high school in 1954 and from then on focused entirely on music.